 Students participate in College and Career classes that allows them to get a glimpse of what they might want to study when they get to that point in their life.
 Our mentors choose a variety of majors and build a “college” curriculum around those areas.
 Past areas of focus have included: College of Science, Liberal Arts, Criminal Justice, Architecture, Social Media, and Aerospace Engineering.
 Each students will get the opportunity to learn and experience each “college” as they rotate classes each month.

 Expanding Youth Horizons

-Every semester, students participate in enrichment workshops designed to gain exposure to new learning experiences, such as team sports (basketball, soccer, flag football), arts and crafts, and cooking (multi ethnic and culture).
+Every semester, students participate in enrichment workshops designed to gain exposure to new learning experiences, such as team sports (basketball, soccer, flag football), arts and crafts, dance and cooking (multi-ethnic and culture).
 The workshops are designed to incorporate character and culture building with the underlying themes of leadership, empathy, cultural sensitivity and social responsibility.
 A selected group of Enrichment Electives are offered through our partnerships with UC Berkeley SEED, Street Soccer USA and Running for a Better Oakland.

 Due to COVID-19 restrictions, EBAYC will be providing in-classroom support to students during the school day for the 2020-21 school year instead of our traditional after-school programs.
 The specifics of our school day involvement will vary from each school based on the needs of each community, and will be jointly determined by school staff and EBAYC.
 This ensures that our program can be the most effective for students, while meeting government and school district requirements that protect the health of our youth and staff.

 Student enrollment in the EBAYC program will be jointly determined by school staff and EBAYC.
 Please contact EBAYC Program Director Vincent Yu with any questions.